Introduction to File Handling in Java

 In java, Stream is of two types:

-- Character Stream: A stream that takes place with the characters is known as a character stream.
-Processing of the data takes place with the stream of characters in the files.
+- Character Stream: A character stream refers to a stream that involves the characters.
+Data processing takes place with the Stream of characters in the files.

 File Handling Methods